-For further information about the PNA's Group Chain of Custody arrangements, please contact Melino Bain-Vete (Melino@pnatuna.com).
+For further information about PNA's MSC certification, please contact John Maefiti (imaefiti@pnatuna.com).

 Other Useful information

 Other information and documents that might be useful to FSMA vessel operators is included at Annex 2.
 This includes:

 - WCPFC Guidelines for the Safe Release of Encircled Animals, including Whale Sharks; - WCPFC ROP Vessel Safety Checklist Guidelines